 You should expect 20 questions about road signs and signals and 20 questions about safe driving and Ohio traffic laws.

 The passing score in Ohio is 75 percent, which means you must be able to answer at least 30 questions correctly.
 It is a good idea to aim a little higher on the permit practice tests.
 You should practice enough to make sure you can reach a score of at least 92 percent without any problems and that you understand answers.
 Check with the Digest of Ohio Motor Vehicle Laws whenever you aren’t sure about the answers.

 We have collected some more good advice in this article: How to Ace the DMV Test .

 All persons applying for a first permit or driver’s license must pass a written test that is given in two parts and covers Ohio motor vehicle regulations and traffic signs.

 These requirements also apply to drivers who have allowed their license to expire for more than six months and to persons who must apply for a new license after losing their license due to a suspension or revocation.

 New residents with a valid out-of-state license may be required to take the vision and knowledge tests.
 If you are under suspension or revocation, you will not be eligible for an Ohio license until you provide a clearance letter.

 If you are a holder of a valid foreign driver license and wish to convert to an Ohio driver license, you must take and pass all required tests (vision, knowledge, driving and maneuverability).

-You can find the answer to all questions in the Digest of Ohio Motor Vehicle Laws.
-So, make sure you read it before taking the exam.
-Don’t listen to people who say that it is all common sense, and that you can skip the manual.
+Make sure you study it before taking the exam.
+Don’t listen to people who say that it is all common sense, and that you can skip reading the manual.
 You can’t.

 If you cannot read or write well enough to take a knowledge test, an audio version of the test in English is available.